MattWillFlood/EntropyHub/docs/_build/html/_sources/matlab/Functions/matBidimensional.rst.txt

 Functions for estimating the entropy of a two-dimensional univariate matrix.
 ****************************************************************************

-While EntropyHub functions primarily apply to time series data, with the following bidimensional entropy functions one can estimate the entropy of two-dimensional (2D) matrices.
+While EntropyHub functions primarily apply to univariate data sequences, with the following bidimensional entropy functions one can estimate the entropy of two-dimensional (2D) matrices.
 Hence, bidimensional entropy functions are useful for applications such as image/texture analysis.